Travel to Iran: The Best Tourist Places to Visit in Persia

 |Tour duration:||9 days / 8 nights|

 |Best time to travel:||March - June, August - November|

-Persia is one of the world’s most ancient states, which in the period between the 6th century BC and the 4th century BC when it was captured by Alexander the Great, occupied a huge territory from India to the Mediterranean Sea and played a key role in Asia.
+Between the 6th and the 4th century BC when it was captured by Alexander the Great, Persia occupied a huge territory from India to the Mediterranean Sea and played a key role in Asia.
 Its location on the Great Silk Route made it a country of fabulous riches and a highly developed culture.
-This tour will become a perfect continuation of the tour of Uzbekistan, from where the Great Silk Road led to Persia.
+This Iran tour package will become a perfect continuation of the tour of Uzbekistan, from where the Great Silk Road led to Persia.

 For a long time the world of Ancient Persia was closed for foreigners.
-However, today Iran is willing to demonstrate its richest cultural and historical heritage.
-The stupendous Shah Cheragh mosque and the blossoming gardens arranged following a description of paradise gardens in the Koran, all located in Shiraz, the grandiose ruins of Persepolis often compared to the Acropolis at Athens, the legendary royal tombs of Naqsh-e Rustam and Naqsh-e Rajab with startling rock reliefs, and museums in Teheran with huge collections are only a few of the great number of interesting objects that can be visited in Iran today.
+However, today Iran is willing to demonstrate its tourist attractions, richest cultural and historical heritage.
+The stupendous Shah Cheragh mosque and the blossoming gardens arranged following a description of paradise gardens in the Koran, all located in Shiraz, the picturesque red village of Abiyaneh, gorgeous mansions of Kashan, the grandiose ruins of Persepolis often compared to the Acropolis at Athens, the legendary royal tombs of Naqsh-e Rustam with startling rock reliefs, and museums in Tehran with huge collections are only a few of the great number of interesting objects that can be visited in Iran today.

 Services & Cost